HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

-**Step 1**: In the code above above, there are two components that we are
+**Step 1**: In the code above, there are two components that we are
 importing from **React Router**.
 We use them in turn.

 **Step 2**: The `BrowserRouter` component is the base for our application's